Kennedy-Douglass Center for the Arts Arts in Education Grant Application

 The program is open to both Lauderdale and Colbert County educators, and is intended for elementary and junior high students.
 Teachers are encouraged to apply for projects that include multi-disciplinary topics such as artist-in-residence with other organizations such as the Alabama Arts Council.
 In January 2019, grants were awarded to eleven schools for a variety of art projects.

-All participating schools will be invited to display their art work at Arts Alive 2019.
+All participating schools will be invited to display their artwork or photographs of their project at Arts Alive 2020.

-To apply, teachers can fill in the attached form and return it to the Kennedy-Douglass Art Center by December 14, or download a copy from the Kennedy-Douglass Facebook page (kdartcenter), or web page (kdartcenter.org), HERE and email to email@example.com.
-Recipients of grants must provide receipts and a written or oral report to the Endowments committee.
-If you have questions, please contact Christi Britten at 256-760-6381.
+To apply, teachers can fill in the attached form and return paper copies to the Kennedy-Douglass Art Center by December 6, or electronic copies to firstname.lastname@example.org.
+If needed, additional copies may be downloaded from the Kennedy-Douglass web page kdartcenter.org, Art Grants.
+Recipients of grants must provide receipts and a written and/or pictorial report to the Endowments committee.
+If you have questions, please contact Kennedy-Douglass at 256-760-6379.

 This grant is made possible by the Kennedy-Douglass Art Center Volunteers, a non-profit organization using proceeds from Arts Alive and other fundraising events.